pyhype2/Hype2/README.md

 ```sh
 python3 app.py
 ```
-and go to https://www.example.com (or https://<server_ip>:5007 without RP) with your credentials (mail and normal password or admin)
+and go to https://<server_ip> (or https://<server_ip>:5007 without RP) with your credentials (mail and normal password or admin)

 NB: The first LXC creation will take time to download files.
 Be patient

 ### Systemd

-You can manage hype using Systemd management by creating a file *hype.service* :
+You can manage hype using Systemd management by creating a file *hype2.service* :

 ```sh
 [Unit]